On sufficient conditions for spanning structures in dense graphs: Proof of the Lg

 At this point of the proof we stop to conclude if the input graph $H$ was $k$-colourable, which covers cases \ref{itm:LH-r=1} and~\ref{itm:LH-r=k} of \cref{lem:lemma-for-H}.
 Indeed, if $H$ is $k$-colourable then $H_0 = \emptyset$ and $s = 0$.
 Therefore, $H' = H$.
 Hence, $\Phi$ is a homomorphism from $H$ to $R$ and $\fX'$ is a partition of $V(H)$ which satisfies the required properties.

 \emph{Step 4: Embedding the zero-coloured vertices.} From now on, we can assume $H' \neq H$ and that $(R,\cJ)$ is actually a $(\mu/2)$-robust zero-free Hamilton framework.
-In particular, we assume $r = 1$.
-This implies that there exists a copy of a $(k+1)$-clique $K$ in $\cJ$, let $c_1, \dotsc, c_{k+1}$ be its vertices.
+In particular (since $H_0 \neq 0$), we can, and will, assume that in case \ref{itm:LH-r=1-zero-free} of Lemma~\ref{lem:lemma-for-H}.
+This implies that $r = 1$, and also that there exists a copy of a $(k+1)$-clique $K$ in $\cJ$.
+Let $\{g_1, \dotsc, g_{k+1} \}$ be its vertices.
 Recall that we need to extend the homomorphism $\Phi$ to allocate the remaining vertices, which are in $H_0$ and $F_1, \dotsc, F_s$.